SolaceDev/solace-dev-codelabs/markdown/keda-solace-queue/keda-solace-queue.md

 - Messaging system concepts

 ### Desktop Software
-You must have following command line tools available to complete the CodeLab.
-Links are provided to respective web sites if you need to complete installation.
+You must have the following command line tools available to complete the CodeLab.
 - [kubectl](https://kubernetes.io/docs/tasks/tools/)
 - [Helm](https://helm.sh/docs/intro/quickstart/)

 ### Kubernetes
-Access to a Kubernetes cluster is required to complete the Codelab
+Access to a Kubernetes cluster from your desktop is required to complete the Codelab.
+You will need sufficient priviledges to create and delete Pods, Deployments, StatefulSets, Services, and Secrets.
+The following minimum resources on the Kubernetes cluster are recommended:
-- Size Requirements?
+- 2 CPU
-- Administrative Access (Define?
-Create/Deploy)
+- 5 GBytes Memory
+- 8 GBytes Disk Space

 ## What you'll do